andybega/andybega.github.io-old-version/_pages/about.md

   caption: "Camping in Estonia"
 ---

-I'm a political scientists by training, and I work as a data scientist on modeling and predicting political conflict, mostly using R and MySQL/PostgreSQL/PostGIS.
-Here are some things about me that might be interesting:

-* I enjoy helping people with data wrangling and statistical programming issues.
-It's a large part of what I did as a graduate methods teaching assistant for a few semesters.
+I am a data scientist at [Ward Associates](http://www.wardassociatesinc.com), a small consulting firm, where I work on predictive modeling of political conflict.

+My previous position was as Postdoctoral Fellow at Duke University in the [Wardlab group](http://www.mdwardlab.com), where I contributed to the forecasting component of the W-ICEWS global forecasting project, developed and maintained near-real time forecasts of irregular leadership change--coups, mass protests, and armed rebellion--for the Political Instability Task Force (PITF), and did predictive modeling of improvised explosive devices (IEDs) and similar mines in Afghanistan and Colombia.

-* I was a reservist in the US military for 13 years, and spent 7 months in northern Iraq in a job related to prediction.
+I was a reservist in the US military for 13 years, and finished my career as a military intelligence officer.
+In that capacity I have overseen real-world tracking and prediction of IED and other violent activities during a deployment to northern Iraq.

-* I had and survived leukemia not so long ago, as a young adult.
-* My mother languages are German and Serbian, I speak English mostly now, and am learning Estonian.
-I've lived in Germany and the US for most of my life, but spent all of my childhood summers on the beautiful Croatian coast.
-* I live in Tallinn, Estonia, with my wife and daughter and our dog.
+In between these projects I have experience with R for general data management and analysis, MySQL for maintaining a 230 million plus event database, and PostGIS/Postgresql for managing and processing spatial data.

+I was born and raised in Germany and Croatia, and lived in the US for 15 years.
+Since 2014 I live in Tallinn, Estonia.